RoadWing Shock Installation Instructions

 - Chris Jones makes a harness for the original Honda pump.
 You can pick it up here.

-- Whether you have the electric or manual RAP you will want test it to make sure it is connected properly, and it works as it should.
+- Whether you have the electric or manual RAP you will want test it to make sure it is connected properly, and it works as it should before you buckle everything up.

 - Put your horn, trim pieces, seat, etc. back on and you are ready to ride (you can clean up your tools later – get out and ride!).